 Our School App Stay connected on the go...

-At Royal Park we have a Junior Leadership Team (JLT) who are elected by their peers as well as Head Boy and Head Girl in year 6.
+At Royal Park we have a Primary Leadership Team (PLT) who are elected by their peers.
 Within class, children have a chance to write their own proposal and give a speech as to why they should be a class representative.
 The class then decide who will be best at representing them.
-Our children understand that being a member of the JLT comes with great responsibility and a commitment to giving their best to school life.
+Our children understand that being a member of the PLT comes with great responsibility and a commitment to giving their best to school life.

 Democracy is taught during assemblies and class-based PSHE sessions.
 Children regularly get opportunities to express their views in school through Pupil Voice interviews and questionnaires.

 The importance of laws, whether they are those that govern the class, the school or the country, is consistently reinforced at Royal Park.

 At Royal Park we offer a wide range of exciting opportunities for children to be leaders in many contexts, and they understand that the rules they have created are there to keep them safe and happy in all the learning they take part in.
 This extends to visits and learning outside of the school, acting as ambassadors while on school trips.
 This level of responsibility and understanding from our children means that teachers can organise engaging and exciting school trips and visitors.
 Visits from authorities such as the Police and the Fire Service. are regular parts of our calendar and help reinforce this message.